Ryan Garcia: Garcia vs. Duarte

-On February 9, 2024, it was announced that Garcia vs. Devin Haney was signed for April 20 in Las Vegas, Nevada for the WBC super lightweight title.
+On February 9, 2024, it was announced that Garcia vs. Devin Haney was signed for April 20 in Las Vegas, Nevada, for the WBC super lightweight title.
 Two days before the fight, Garcia agreed to a wager with Haney that Garcia would pay $500,000 for every pound over the limit should he miss weight.
-Garcia later weighed in at 143.2lbs, 3.2lbs over the championship limit, and would forfeit up to $600,000 of his purse to Haney.
+Garcia later weighed in at 143.2 lbs, 3.2 lbs over the championship limit, and would forfeit up to $600,000 of his purse to Haney.
 Garcia was not eligible to win the title.

 Garcia won the bout via majority decision (114–110, 115–109, 112–112), knocking down Haney in rounds 7, 10 and 11 before coming away with the victory.
 On May 1, Voluntary Anti-Doping Association notified all involved parties that Garcia had tested positive for Ostarine, a performance-enhancing drug, the day before and the day of his fight with Haney.
 Garcia responded via social media and denied having taken performance-enhancing drugs, citing his willingness to take the drug test.
-On June 20, the bout was changed to a no contest; Garcia was fined $1.1 million and suspended for a year due to using Ostarine after taking the plea deal over taking it to trial.
+On June 20, the bout was changed to a no contest; Garcia was fined $1.1 million and suspended for a year due to testing positive for Ostarine, a performance-enhancing drug.
+Garcia had made a settlement with the commission that avoids a hearing.

+Welterweight

 Garcia vs. Romero

 In January 2025, it was reported that Garcia would face Isaac Cruz in New York City in May.
 Later that same month, it was announced that Garcia would instead face Rolando Romero.
 In early March, the fight against Romero was confirmed to be held in Times Square in New York on May 2, 2025.
-Garcia lost the fight by unanimous decision.
+Garcia lost the fight by unanimous decision, being knocked down by Romero with a double left hook in the second round.

 Expulsion from WBC

 On July 4, 2024, Garcia was expelled by the WBC president Mauricio Sulaimán after using racial slurs against black people and disparaging Muslims in comments livestreamed on social media.
 He was also called out on social networks being rumored that he was abusing illegal substances.
 Sulaiman said that Garcia declined multiple attempts by the WBC to help with his mental health and substance abuse.
 Garcia's family released a statement saying, "Ryan has been open about his ongoing struggle with mental health over the years and as a family we are committed to ensuring and encouraging that he receives the necessary help to navigate this very challenging time and address both his immediate and long-term well-being."
-As of November 3, 2025, Garcia's ban was lifted by WBC president Mauricio Sulaiman.
+Garcia's ban was lifted by Sulaimán in November 2025.

+Garcia vs. Barrios

+WBC welterweight champion Mario Barrios fought Garcia in a DAZN pay-per-view main event held on February 21, 2026, at the T-Mobile Arena in Las Vegas.
+Branded as "The Ring: High Stakes," the matchup pitted Garcia against his former trainer, Joe Goossen, who is now training Barrios.
+Garcia defeated Barrios via a 12-round unanimous decision; Garcia scored a knockdown in the 1st round.